Master of Music

 - Auditions are completed in up to two rounds.
-Applicants will need to schedule a live audition before members of the Music faculty using the School of Music Audition Form.
-For applicants unable to travel to San Francisco, submit a high quality Vimeo video link as part of the application.
+Applicants may schedule a live audition before members of the Music Faculty or Submit links for pre-recorded, un-edited videos by taking the School of Music Audition Form (link here).
 The video should be 30-45 minutes in duration, demonstrating the student's current level of accomplishment.
 A repertoire list is also required, including an indication of those works on the list which have been performed in recital.

 Audition information for Conducting - Orchestra or Wind Ensemble

 Conducting Auditions are completed in two rounds.
 After video review, selected candidates may be invited for a live audition with the SF State Orchestra.
 Details will be forwarded when appropriate.